List of FC Schalke 04 managers

 Fußballclub Gelsenkirchen-Schalke 04 e.
 V. is a German football club based in Gelsenkirchen, North Rhine-Westphalia.
-Since 1925, there have been fifty-six official managers, with the current incumbent, Manuel Baum, appointed on 30 September 2020.
+Since 1925, there have been fifty-six official managers, with the current incumbent, Karel Geraerts, appointed on 9 October 2023.

 Statistically, the club's most successful manager is Ralf Rangnick, during his first spell at the club, with a win percentage of 55.38.
 However, the club's most successful period came in the 1930s and the early 1940s, under the tenureship of Hans Schmidt and Otto Faist.
 It is likely Schmidt is actually the club's most successful manager, given the dominance that Schalke had at the time, but this cannot be proven due to the lack of statistics.